MatthiasUrgu/challenge-markdown/README.md

  ## Tell your teammates which positive contribution to the group you will make.

- * Je suis concentré , timide mais aime aider les autres
+ * Je suis concentré , timide mais aime aider les autres.
+Bref , je suis vraiment un mec bien.

 ## A funny story